Top

 Embezzlement

-Lackawanna Embezzlement Attorney
+Lackawanna Embezzlement Lawyer

 At Bernard J. Brown, Attorney at Law, we understand the serious nature of embezzlement charges.
 Our experienced criminal defense attorneys have successfully defended clients accused of embezzlement in Carbondale, PA, and throughout the surrounding areas.
 We are dedicated to protecting your rights and helping you achieve the best possible outcome in your case.